davilla/atv-xbmc-launcher/xbmclauncher/README.txt

 see http://atv-xbmc-launcher.googlecode.com for details

 ## Release Notes
+### 0.5
+- fixed name clash problems with SoftwareMenu (QuDownloader)
+- fixed a bug where screensaver was not reenabled

 ### 0.4
 - added multiple download possibility for updates
 - fixed about box